Request to Publish your application in the Azure Active Directory application gallery

 - Support for single sign-on (SSO).
 To learn more about the supported options, see Plan a single sign-on deployment.

 - For password SSO, make sure that your application supports form authentication so that password vaulting can be used.

 - For federated applications (OpenID and SAML/WS-Fed), the application must support the software-as-a-service (SaaS) model to be listed in the gallery.
 The enterprise gallery applications must support multiple user configurations and not any specific user.

 - For Open ID Connect, the application must be multitenanted and the Azure AD consent framework must be properly implemented for the application.

 - Supporting provisioning is optional, but highly recommended.
 To learn more about the Azure AD SCIM implementation, see build a SCIM endpoint and configure user provisioning with Azure AD.

 You can get a free test account with all the premium Azure AD features - 90 days free and can get extended as long as you do dev work with it: Join the Microsoft 365 Developer Program.

 Documentation on your site

 Ease of adoption is a significant factor in enterprise software decisions.
-Clear easy-to-follow documentation supports your customers in their adoption journey and reduces support costs.
-Working with thousands of software vendors, Microsoft has seen what works.
+Clear easy-to-follow documentation supports your users in their adoption journey and reduces support costs.

-We recommend that your documentation on your site at a minimum include the following items.
+Your documentation should at a minimum include the following items: